 Tasty, tender meatballs made without bread, breadcrumbs and egg.

-500 g ground pork leg or a blend of ground pork and beef (Since these are minced into thicker parts, if we use these, our meatballs will have a nicer shape.)
+I usually use pork leg or a blend of pork and beef for this recipe.
+These are minced into thicker parts, so if we use these, our meatballs will have a nicer shape.

 - Mash the warm potatoes with a fork or potato masher until no lumps remain.